 Transaction and Trace IDs

-The JSON Air APIs support transaction and trace IDs for both GDS and NDC content.
+The JSON Air APIs support transaction and trace IDs for both GDSClosed Global Distribution System.
+A GDS aggregates and distributes air, hotel, and car rental content such as schedules, fares, and upsells.
+In the JSON APIs, GDS content is distributed from Travelport. and NDCClosed New Distribution Capability, an XML standard for exchanging data that supports airlines in distributing their content directly to online travel agencies.
+See the NDC Guide. content.
 These IDs can be used to assist in tracking and troubleshooting if you need Support Options.

 Tracking IDs in the Request

-The JSON APIs support two separate tracking IDs, one issued by Travelport by default and another that customers can send by choice.
-Both IDs are sent in the message request header, and are usually returned in both the response payload and the response header.
+The JSON APIs support two separate tracking IDs, one issued by Travelport by default (transactionId) and another that customers can send by choice (traceId).
+The traceId is sent in the message request header, and both transactionId and traceId are returned in the response header and/or response payload depending on transaction type.

 For more about headers, see Common Air Headers.